 - Breed societies themselves do training and manage research done on their breed.
 The Brangus Cattle Breeders Society, for example, provides a beginners course in Brangus stud breeding, and advanced Brangus stud breeding course and inspector courses for Brangus cattle (junior, senior and breed inspector).
 Find contact details under the earlier, different livestock headings.

-- Enterprises at the University of Pretoria conducts the Introduction to Artificial Insemination in Cattle short course.
-Call 012 434 2500 or visit www.enterprises.up.ac.za.
+- Enterprises at the University of Pretoria has previously conducted the Introduction to Artificial Insemination in Cattle short course.
+Visit www.enterprises.up.ac.za.

 - Find details of the Universities, the Universities of Technology and the Agricultural Colleges in the “Agricultural education and training” chapter.
 Animal breeding is covered in degrees and diplomas.
 Some short courses are also offered.
 The School of Agriculture and Environmental Sciences at the Central University of Technology (Bloemfontein), for example, offers the following short courses: (i) Santa Gertrudis Judging Course; (ii) Dorper Judging Course; (iii) Artificial Insemination (Cattle); (iv) Simbra Judging Course; (v) Dohne Merino course.
 The University of the Free State runs the post graduate school of animal breeding.
 This is a body that represents the tuition of post graduate studies in Animal Breeding in South Africa.
 Visit www.ufs.ac.za/animal, website of the university’s Department of Animal, Wildlife and Grassland Sciences.
 SA Studbook also works closely with the University of Pretoria.

 - Provincial Departments of Agriculture also have an involvement in animal breeding.
-Find contact details in the “Agriculture in the provinces” chapter.
+Find contact details on the “Agriculture in the provinces” page.

 - Some of the companies involved offer some training as part of their packages e.g. herd management, performance recording, A.I.
 See the “Companies involved” heading.